-We are really looking forward to teaching our improv courses again in 2021 using Zoom as our teaching platform.
+We are really looking forward to teaching our improv courses again in Winter 2022 using Zoom as our teaching platform.
 For each course we offer the following:

 - Levels 1 and 2 are four week courses while Level 3 is a five week course.

 - Each session is 1.5 hours, and is offered to no more than 16 people to keep the group small and increase your learning.